griffinnewbold/COMS-4156-Service/README.md

 ## Running a Cloud based Instance
 For a short time you'll be able to reach our service by the magic of cloud computing here is what you need to do:
-1. When running tests in Postman point them to: http:// 34.145.232.193/ endpoint
+1. When running tests in Postman point them to:  http:// 34.86.75.129 /endpoint
-2. For example and to see if the cloud service is still operational please see if the following displays "hello world" http://34.145.232.193/hello
+2. For example and to see if the cloud service is still operational please see if the following displays "Connection Successful" http://34.86.75.129/test-connectivity
 3. If the above produced "hello world" that means the service is operational via the cloud, you are still welcome to make your own instance locally as per the instructions above!
 4. Happy Hacking!